 We also take great pride in offering tremendous value for money.
-Our membership fee for the year 2017 is £10.
+Our membership fee for the year 2020 is £10.
 Table money of £4.00 is charged at each duplicate session.
 (Table money for visitors is £5.00).
 Table money for World and National Sims pairs events is £6.00 for visitors but only £4 for members.

 The club has a thriving membership and boasts several Grand Masters on its books.
 Members of the club have been very successful in many National bridge competitions.
 The club also enters representative teams into County and National events.

 The club is affiliated to the English Bridge Union (EBU) and to Bedfordshire Bridge Association (BBA).
 Members are encouraged to join these bodies and to support County and National events.
 Why Bedfordshire, you may well ask, when Milton Keynes is in Buckinghamshire?
 Well it is simply a geographical problem - the bridge playing communities of Bedfordshire are a lot closer than those of South Buckinghamshire, such as Amersham & High Wycombe so participation in County events is easier.

 The club participates in the English Bridge Union Pay To Play Master Points scheme.
 EBU Master Points are issued for all duplicate sessions.
 These are automatically credited to members.
 All paid up members of the club are de-facto members of the EBU and Bedfordshire Bridge Association.